 You have two choices with bringing in a chief information security officer.
 You can outsource the position to a cybersecurity company.
 The other, old-school way of handling it is to hire a CISO to become a part of your in-house team.

-There are pros and cons to each.
-Consider how much business you do online and what you’re budget currently is for IT.
+There are pros and cons to each option.
+Consider how much business you do online and what your budget currently is for IT.

 6. Heighten Awareness and Urgency

 Whether you outsource or hire an in-house CISO, the first thing they should do is stress the importance of security to your employees.
-Most of the time, your employees aren’t trying to sabotage you when they check email waiting for that danish.
+Most of the time, your employees aren’t trying to sabotage you when they check email waiting for their coffee.
 They just don’t realize how dangerous it is.

 A CISO will detail the threats associated with data breaches and educate your staff on what they can do to be more secure.

 To increase this security measure even more, do away with passwords and opt for pass phrases instead.
 For example, a common password is “password.”
-When someone gets a prompt that it’s time to change it, they usually add a number.
+When someone gets a prompt that it is time to change it, they usually add a number.

-So many people do this, it’s like using 1234 as your bank card pin.
+So many people do this, it is like using 1234 as your bank card pin.
 Using a longer passphrase makes it a little harder to hack.
-They’re custom, so your employees shouldn’t forget them either.
+They are customized, so your employees shouldn’t forget them either.

 Say your password is “ilovesecurity.”
 You can turn it into a passphrase by adding a few words: “ilovesecuritydoesnteveryone.”

 Kick it up a notch by adding capitals, numbers, and special characters: “il0VesEcur!tydoesnTeveryon3.”
-You may not think you’ll remember it, but after a few times, it will be as natural as typing “password.”
+You may not think you will remember it, but after a few times, it will be as natural as typing “password.”

 7. Perform a Thorough IT Risk Assessment

 Not all business owners know exactly where the biggest risks for a data breach lie within their system.
-It’s not uncommon, but it is easy to figure out.
+It is not uncommon, but it is easy to figure out.
 Perform a thorough risk assessment.

-This will help ensure you and your team are focusing on the areas where you’re most vulnerable.
+This will help ensure you and your team are focusing on the areas where you are most vulnerable.
 You can have your IT Department perform the assessment or outsource the task to a cybersecurity specialist.